zeniusco/n8n-server-setup/README.md

 ### **A. Complete All Steps Above First**

--   Do all setup steps 1–13 (new web app, SSL, Docker, configs, etc.) on the new server.
+-   Do all setup steps 1–12 (new web app, SSL, Docker, configs, cronjobs etc.) on the new server.

 ### **B. Restore Your Files and Data**